Video Games Unplugged using LEGO® Materials

 We encourage parents/guardians to come 30 minutes before the end of class if you would like to see your studentâ€™s specific project.
 If you cannot come early, we suggest giving your child a device with which to take pictures at an appropriate time during camp.
 Play-Well is not responsible for any lost/broken devices.

-Should my child bring a snack to summer program?
+Should my child bring a snack to summer camp?

 We will take one break midway through class.
 We do not provide snack but encourage parents to provide a peanut-free snack for their child.
 For parents of children allergic to peanuts, we cannot guarantee that LEGO® pieces in our kits are completely free of peanut oils.

-Do the kids go outside at all during summer program?
+Do the kids go outside at all during summer camp?

 Depending on the weather, we may take the group outside for our brief snack break, but otherwise our focus remains on making the most of our time with the LEGO®!